na-na-hi/renget/archive/tmd2many_rules.md

 *AP can also be used for Non-Move actions, such as defending another Character, using Items, or other environmental actions.*

-**Guard**: Reactively take an incoming hit for a teammate.
+**Block**: Anticipate (predict) an incoming hit for a teammate, foregoing your resistances.
+Roll a 1d20, where a value of ≤4 means defensive stats are nullified for the duration of the Block.
 This uses a turn.
+Priority moves can bypass a block.
+Blocking can fail if the user is smaller than the teammate.
-**Brace**: Increase Defense or Sp.Def by +4 for the turn.
+**Brace**: Increase Defense or Sp.Def by +4 and consumes your turn.
 **Environment**: A Character can interact with something in the environment around them.
+You don't specifically have to say "Environment."
 **Break**: Take no actions for a turn to reset both positive *and* negative Stat changes to their neutral state.
 It returns to neutral in increments of ±1.
 **Dodge**: A Character can elect to use their AP to Dodge.
 1 AP spent Dodging decreases the Hit Chance of an incoming attack by 1, at a ratio of 1:1.
 (Needs to be tested at different values.)
 **Item**: Use an Item.
 Items have varying AP costs.